 - uncover how re-allocating 22% of wasted spend could generate incremental revenue of £1.4m p.a.

-It’s this type of attribution analysis that is key to unlocking the true value in your marketing campaigns – by eliminating spend on adverts that are not effective and using that budget in other channels to create a more effective marketing mix.
+It’s this type of marketing attribution analysis that is key to unlocking the true value in your marketing campaigns – by eliminating spend on adverts that are not effective and using that budget in other channels to create a more effective marketing mix.
 And driving a straight line from spend through to revenue.